Sienci-Labs/Resources/longmill/advanced/lm-grounding.md

 Static buildup and other electromagnetic interferences (a.k.a. electrical noise) can be cause for concern on any CNC.
 These unexpected electrical signals can find their way back to your CNC controller and disrupt it's on-board electronics, affecting how reliably your CNC can cut projects for you.
 If you've ever found your machine stopping mid-way through a job, disconnecting from the g-code sender, or giving unexpected alerts then you may be experiencing EMI.

-<strong>IMPORTANT: EMI does not cause the LongMill to lose position or move erratically.
+**IMPORTANT: EMI does not cause the LongMill to lose position or move erratically.
 It is a very common misconception that grounding your machine will help prevent missed steps, stalling, or positioning issues.
 EMI only causes CNC machines stop completely or disconnect from the computer.
 If your machine is not moving the way you think it should, it is a mechanical issue or an issue in your g-code.
-If you are experiencing these issues, please start with double checking the mechanics of your machine.</strong>
+If you are experiencing these issues, please start with double checking the mechanics of your machine.**

 This behaviour can stem from many sources but most often it's being created as static on a dust collection hose or, less commonly, on the frame of the machine itself.